MiracleDevs/Paradigm.Web.AngularJS/README.md

 Change log
 ---

+Version `1.3.0`
+- Updated dependencies to the latest version.
+- Updated to angular 1.8.2
+- Updated gulp file.

 Version `1.2.6`
 - Added state parameter configuration to the controller decorator.
   Now the parameters can be configured individually according to the